tatsu-lab/alpaca_eval/README.md

 - [**Toolkit for building automatic evaluators**](https://github.com/tatsu-lab/alpaca_eval#analysis): a toolkit for building and analyzing automatic evaluators (quality, price, speed, statistical power, etc).
-- **Human evaluation**: a human evaluation of the automatic evaluator.
+- **Human evaluation data**: 20K human annotations of preferences between a given and reference model on the AlpacaFarm evaluation set.
+2500 of which are cross-annotations (4 humans annotating the same 650 examples).
+- **AlpacaEval dataset** a simplification of the AlpacaFarm evaluation set, where "instructions" and "inputs" are merged into a single field.

 # Quick Start